Glimepiride: Adverse effects

 Side effects from taking glimepiride include gastrointestinal tract (GI) disturbances, occasional allergic reactions, and rarely blood production disorders including thrombocytopenia, leukopenia, and hemolytic anemia.
 In the initial weeks of treatment, the risk of hypoglycemia may be increased.
 Alcohol consumption and exposure to sunlight should be restricted because they can worsen side effects.

 Interactions

-Nonsteroidal anti-inflammatory drugs (such as salicylates), sulfonamides, chloramphenicol, coumadin and probenecid may potentiate the hypoglycemic action of glimepiride.
+Nonsteroidal anti-inflammatory drugs (such as salicylates), sulfonamides, chloramphenicol, warfarin and probenecid may potentiate the hypoglycemic action of glimepiride.
 Thiazides, other diuretics, phothiazides, thyroid products, oral contraceptives, and phenytoin tend to produce hyperglycemia.